akinsho/bufferline.nvim/README.md

 commands since these will traverse the bufferline bufferlist in order whereas `bnext` and `bprev` will cycle buffers according to the buffer numbers given by vim.

+### Closing buffers

+Bufferline provides _a few_ commands to handle closing buffers visible in the tabline using `BufferLineCloseRight` and `BufferLineCloseLeft`.
+As their names suggest these commands will close all visible buffers to the left or right of the current buffer.

 ### Sidebar offset

 You can prevent the bufferline drawing above a **vertical** sidebar split such as a file explorer.